 Leadership isn’t just for managers—employers value candidates who can inspire and motivate others.

-It includes taking initiative, making decisions, and guiding others toward common goals, whether or not you hold a formal leadership title.
+It includes taking initiative, making decisions.
+Involves guiding others toward common goals, whether or not you hold a formal leadership title.

-How to showcase: Include examples where you took charge of a project, mentored a colleague, or helped drive a team effort.
+How to showcase: Include examples where you took charge of a project.
+Mention times you mentored a colleague.
+Highlight situations where you helped drive a team effort.

 6. Work Ethic